What is Pediatric Physical Therapy?

 - Tone management

 - Use of assistive technology

 - Burn and wound care

 - Safety, health promotion, and prevention programs

 How Are Pediatric Physical Therapists Licensed?

-Pediatric PTs have a special interest and desire to work with children and families and lend their unique talents and professional knowledge to children with many different conditions and strengths.
+Pediatric PTs have a special interest and desire to work with children and families in Syracuse and Oswego NY and lend their unique talents and professional knowledge to children with many different conditions and strengths.
 Physical therapists and physical therapists assistants must be graduates of accredited educational programs and comply with rules of licensure, registration, and practice as applicable in any state in which they are practicing.
 Additional credentials related to specialization in content, skills, or other academic degrees may be used to further identify an individual and their practice.

 Early intervention leads to better results.
 Do not wait to get help if you have concerns.
 Free or low-cost public services are available.
 For infants and toddlers (birth to age 3 years), contact your physician about early intervention programs.
 For preschool age (3-5 years), contact your local school district about preschool services.